-Note: This program is not to be used to report rent subsidies or housing transition stipends funded through an Individual Support Services contract.
-Use Program Code 0410 to report an Individual Support Services contract.
+Note: This program is not to be used to report rent subsidies or housing transition stipends funded through an Individual Support Services contract or Self-Directed Housing Subsidies.
+Use Program Code 0410 to report an Individual Support Services contract and Program Code 0428 to report Self-Directed Housing Subsidies.